The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 • Bank of America plans to launch its own stablecoin once regulations are clarified;

-The current legislative direction is more favorable to U.S.-based stablecoin issuers.
-Let's first take a look at the major existing U.S. stablecoins (with the screening criterion being that the issuer is registered in the U.S.).
+The current legislative direction is more favorable to U.S. domestic stablecoin issuers.
+Let's first take a look at the major existing U.S. stablecoins (with the screening criterion that the issuer is registered in the U.S.).

 Data source: DefiLlama, CoinmarketCap

 It is worth mentioning that DefiLlama also categorizes BlackRock's USD BUIDL as a stablecoin.
-BUIDL is not a traditional centralized stablecoin but a tokenized investment fund, 100% invested in cash, U.S. Treasury bonds, and repurchase agreements, maintaining a stable value of $1 per token.
+BUIDL is not a traditional centralized stablecoin but a tokenized investment fund, 100% invested in cash, U.S. Treasuries, and repurchase agreements, maintaining a stable value of $1 per token.
 It is primarily aimed at institutions.
-The essential difference between tokenized assets and stablecoins is that they only have investment value and do not possess payment functionality.
-Franklin has also issued a fund similar to BUIDL called BENJI.
+The essential difference between tokenized assets and stablecoins is that the former only has investment value and lacks payment functionality.
+Franklin Templeton has also issued a fund similar to BUIDL called BENJI.

-For comparison, we can gain an overall understanding of the USD stablecoin landscape.
-Currently, circulating stablecoins can be roughly divided into centralized stablecoins (USDT, USDC), decentralized stablecoins (Ethena USDe, DAI, USDD), and RWA stablecoins (Ondo's USDY, Usual USD, Ethena's USDtb), etc. The following chart shows the top 15 stablecoins ranked by market capitalization on CoinmarketCap.
+For comparison, we can get an overall understanding of the USD stablecoin landscape.
+Currently circulating stablecoins can be roughly divided into centralized stablecoins (USDT, USDC), decentralized stablecoins (Ethena USDe, DAI, USDD), and RWA stablecoins (Ondo's USDY, Usual USD, Ethena's USDtb), etc. The following chart shows the top 15 stablecoins ranked by market cap on CoinmarketCap.

 Comparison of the average supply of mainstream stablecoins in circulation, source: Visa Onchain Analytics Dashboard